Get insider access

 No (mono)

 The soundstage is decent.
 This speaker has to downmix stereo content into mono to play it, so you don't notice a separation between the left and right channels in stereo music.
-That said, thanks to its 360-degree design, its soundstage has great directivity, so you can place the device in the center of the table and get clear sound all around.
+That said, thanks to its 360-degree design, its soundstage has great directivity, so you can place the device in the center of the table and get consistent sound all around.

 5.7